- Will there be a brochure for Winter 2022 classes?

 - Do I need to wear a mask?

-Although masks are mandatory in the Community Centre.
+Masks are mandatory in the Community Centre.
 This includes hallways and areas where social distancing may not be possible.

 - Is your Fitness Centre open?